 Dales Gorge lush waters

-It’s on the eastern side of Karijini, about a 30-minute drive from the visitor centre, and it’s one of the more accessible areas of the park.
+It’s on the eastern side of Karijini, about a 30-minute drive from the visitor centre.

-You can base yourself at Dales Campground, which is right near the gorge and run by Parks WA.
-It has toilets, barbecues, non-potable water, and marked sites for 2WD, 4WD, and camper trailers!
+You can base yourself at Dales Campground, run by Parks WA.
+It has toilets, barbecues, non-potable water, and marked sites for 2WD, 4WD, and camper trailers.

 5) Joffre Gorge